Do you use SEO Plugins? What SEO plugins have you used?

-If you are not writing meta titles and meta descriptions, you can deactivate and delete Slim SEO knowing that you can install it back in the future with the certainty that nothing will be lost.
+If you are not writing meta descriptions, you can deactivate and delete Slim SEO knowing that you can install it back in the future with the certainty that nothing will be lost.

-A robots meta tag is an HTML snippet that tells search engines how to crawl or index a certain page.
+A robot meta tag is an HTML snippet that tells search engines how to crawl or index a certain page.

 Meta Tags are something I am not worried about.
 I understand that complex sites might find a feature like this useful but I don’t really need it.